Lautenschlager-id/transfromage/docs/Events.md

 >		id = 0, -- The id of the topic.
 >		title = "", -- The title of the topic.
 >		authorId = 0, -- The id of the topic author.
->		posts = 0, -- The quantity of messages in the topic.
+>		posts = 0, -- The number of messages in the topic.
 >		lastUserName = "", -- The name of the last user that posted in the topic.
 >		timestamp = 0, -- When the topic was created.
 >